All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Injecting During Illness

-If you are ill with a fever, stomach bug, or other acute condition, continue your GLP-1 injection as scheduled unless your physician advises otherwise.
-If you are vomiting and cannot keep fluids down, contact your physician before your next dose, as dehydration from illness combined with GLP-1 side effects can increase the risk of kidney problems.
+If you're ill with a fever, stomach bug, or other acute condition, continue your GLP-1 injection as scheduled unless your physician advises otherwise.
+If you're vomiting and can't keep fluids down, contact your physician before your next dose, as dehydration from illness combined with GLP-1 side effects can increase the risk of kidney problems.
 Stay well-hydrated and monitor for signs of dehydration.

 Injecting After Surgery